UTDallasEPICS/UTDesign-FabLab-Tool-Access/README.md

   - In FFServer.py: `ServerIP = '<IP address>'`
   - In FabFivePi.py: `server_address = ('<IP address>', 2222)`

-Make sure to also run
+Make sure to also run the python server module

 ```
 python3 FFServer.py